ArnuldOnData/rshiny/Hello World/React/README.md

-All the apps in the "Hello World" folder/directory were created to show how to start using the respective language/tool.
-I created them to teach myself the fundamentals.
-I use Linux, hence instructions are applicable only for Linux.

-#How to get started

 First, install **nodejs** using your package manager.
 Then open terminal and do this:

 `npx create-react-app react-hello`  (this will take a while to finish)